Acapulco: 21st century

-In the 21st century, the Mexican Drug War has had a negative effect on tourism in Acapulco as rival drug traffickers fight each other for the Guerrero coast route that brings drugs from South America as well as soldiers that have been fighting the cartels since 2006.
+In the 21st century, the Mexican drug war has had a negative effect on tourism in Acapulco as rival drug traffickers fight each other for the Guerrero coast route that brings drugs from South America as well as soldiers that have been fighting the cartels since 2006.

 A major gun battle between 18 gunmen and soldiers took place in the summer of 2009 in the Old Acapulco seaside area, lasting hours and killing 16 of the gunmen and two soldiers.
 This came after the 2009 swine flu pandemic outbreak earlier in the year nearly paralyzed the Mexican economy, forcing hotels to give discounts to bring tourists back.
 However, hotel occupancy for 2009 was down five percent from the year before.
 The death of Arturo Beltrán Leyva in December 2009 resulted in infighting among different groups within the Beltrán Leyva cartel.

 Gang violence continued to plague Acapulco through 2010 and into 2011, most notably with at least 15 dying in drug-related violence on March 13, 2010, and another 15 deaths on January 8, 2011.
 Among the first incident's dead were six members of the city police and the brother of an ex-mayor.
 In the second incident, the headless bodies of 15 young men were found dumped near the Plaza Sendero shopping center.
 On August 20, 2011, Mexican authorities reported that five headless bodies were found in Acapulco, three of which were placed in the city's main tourist area and two of which were cut into multiple pieces.

 On February 4, 2013, six Spanish men were tied up and robbed and the six Spanish women with them were gang-raped by five masked gunmen who stormed a beach house on the outskirts of Acapulco, though after these accusations, none of the victims decided to press charges.
 On September 28, 2014, Mexican politician Braulio Zaragoza was gunned down at the El Mirador hotel in the city.
 He was the leader of the conservative opposition National Action Party (PAN) in southern Guerrero state.
 Several politicians have been targeted by drug cartels operating in the area.
-Investigations are under way, but no arrests have yet been made.
+Investigations are under way, but no arrests have yet been made as of September 29.
 The insecurity due to individuals involved with drug cartels has cost the city of Acapulco its popularity among national and international tourists.
 It was stated by the Dirección General de Aeronáutica Civil that the number of international flyers coming to Acapulco decreased from 355,760 flyers registered in 2006 to 52,684 flyers in the year 2015, the number of international tourists flying to Acapulco dropped 85% in the interval of nine years.
 In 2018, the Mexican Armed Forces entered the city, placing it under occupation.
 The police department was disarmed after allegations of the latter being linked to the cartels.

+Hurricane Otis

+On October 25, 2023, Hurricane Otis, a Category 5 hurricane with 1-minute sustained winds of 160 mph, caused widespread devastation throughout the city while making landfall nearby.